Know the difference

 Owner: They can edit, delete and reshare files and subfolders or delete the whole folder.
 By default, you own the folders you create, but it is possible to transfer this role.

 Manager: The default and highest level of permission in a shared folder.
 They can share, read, edit, and delete files and subfolders.

 Editor: They can read, edit and delete files and subfolders.

 Viewer: The lowest level of permission — they can only read and download content.

-Tresorit Digital Rights Management (DRM) adds an extra layer of protection to files stored in Tresorit.
-From DRM enabled tresors, Editors and Viewers are prevented from saving, printing, copying or taking screenshots of DRM protected files.
-Further, to prevent accidental disclosure of confidential DRM files, a DRM protected file attached to an email cannot be opened.
+Permission levels are a bit different in DRM protected folders.
+Tresorit Digital Rights Management (DRM) adds an extra layer of protection to files stored on the cloud.
+In DRM-protected folders, Editors and Viewers are prevented from saving, printing, copying or taking screenshots of files.
+Also, to avoid accidental disclosure of confidential DRM files, a DRM protected file attached to an email cannot be opened.

 Still have questions left?
 Drop us a line